rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \end{figure}

 As a result of digitalisation, the world is moving from cash to cards.
-In the year 2000, less than 22 percent of transaction in the EU were card transactions.
+In the year 2000, less than 22 percent of transaction in the EU were done by card.
 In 2019 this is over 47 percent [@CashTransactionsEuro].
 This decline of central bank money leads to a number of unfavorable scenarios [@ReportDigitalEuro].
 The decline of open and off-line money contributes